gsdlab/claferwiki/README.md

 =====

 * in the `<target directory>` execute `claferwiki.sh` to start the wiki server

+The script can either use gitit and clafer installed in the user package space (default) or in the sandbox.
+The sandbox location can be provided using the parameter `--sandbox` as follows:

+* `./claferwiki.sh --sandbox <relative or absolute path to the sandbox>`, or
+* `./claferwiki.sh --sandbox` which will use the default sandbox location `../.clafertools-cabal-sandbox`

 Wiki can be configured by editing the `gitit.cnf` file.
 See [Configuring and customizing gitit](http://gitit.net/README#configuring-and-customizing-gitit).